Crimewatch (Singaporean TV series)

-Crimewatch is a Singaporean television programme produced by the National Crime Prevention Council (NCPC) in collaboration with the Singapore Police Force (SPF).
+Crimewatch is the longest-running TV programme in Singapore.
+Crimewatch is produced by the National Crime Prevention Council (NCPC) in collaboration with the Singapore Police Force (SPF).
 It is aired on Mediacorp's Channel 5, Channel 8, Suria and Vasantham.

 Presented by actual serving regular police officers, it showcases the work of the Singapore Police Force including the re-enactments of major solved cases, appeals for unsolved cases, as well as general crime prevention advice in a Singaporean context.

 The series first premiered on the English-language Channel 5 on 30 November 1986.
 Subsequent dubbings of Singapore's other official languages began with Mandarin (绳之以法) on 7 December on Channel 8 that year.
 The series later implemented Malay dubs for Suria (Jejak Jenayah) starting on 1 April 2000, followed by Tamil's Vasantham (Kutra Kannkaanippu) in 2001.